yasirsoleh/example-app/README.md

 One time step only.
 To prepare the development environment.

 ### Install
-Please download and install prerequisites list below.
-For Linux and macOS users,Windows Subsystem for Linux and Windows Terminal is not need.
+Please download and install prerequisites listed below.
+For Linux and macOS users,Windows Subsystem for Linux and Windows Terminal is not needed.
 Instructions that call for usage of Windows Terminal, just use normal terminal emulator.
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Laravel Extension Pack for VS Code](https://marketplace.visualstudio.com/items?itemName=onecentlin.laravel-extension-pack)
 - [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)